-In the macroeconomic sense an expansionary monetary policy is a form of monetary policy used by central banks that aims to surge the rate of monetary expansion to stimulate the growth during a recession or in anticipation of a recession.
+In the macroeconomic sense, an expansionary monetary policy is a form of monetary policy used by central banks that aims to surge the rate of monetary expansion to stimulate growth during a recession or in anticipation of a recession.

-When interest rates are already high, the central bank focuses on increasing the money supply, lowering key policy rates to allow corporates and consumers to borrow at reduced borrowing costs.
+When interest rates are already high, the central bank focuses on increasing the money supply and lowering key policy rates to allow corporates and consumers to borrow at reduced borrowing costs.
 When the policy rate is below the unbiased rate, the monetary policy is expansionary.
-The expansionary monetary policy will be fruitful because corporates inclined to get better returns by investing their money on manufacturing, construction, and other production related expenditures.
-Home, car and two wheeler buyers love to go for cheaper loans from banks that help in moving the money throughout the system thus increasing economic activity.
-The declining interest rate also makes government bonds, bank deposits less attractive and encourages people more towards consumption and investment in other riskier portfolios in expectation of better returns.
+The expansionary monetary policy will be fruitful because corporates are inclined to get better returns by investing their money in manufacturing, construction, and other production-related expenditures.
+Home, car, and two-wheeler buyers love to go for cheaper loans from banks that help in moving the money throughout the system thus increasing economic activity.
+The declining interest rate also makes government bonds, and bank deposits less attractive and encourages people more towards consumption and investment in other riskier portfolios in expectation of better returns.
 The central bank also seeks to encourage increased lending by banks by decreasing the cash reserve ratio, and or the statutory liquidity ratio which is essentially the amount of capital a bank needs to hold onto when making loans.

 Surendra Naik